Logo

 To schedule a consultation with us, click here.

-How did the Colonic/Rectal Polyps develop?
+How do Colonic/Rectal Polyps develop?

 Colonic/Rectal polyps are outgrowths from the internal lining of the colon and rectum.
 In a normal colon/rectal lining, there should not be any development of polyps.
 Most polyps develop in later life as a result of damage to the lining.
 This damage can be due to the food we eat or due to the effects of ageing.
 As a result of the damage, changes occur in the genes of the cells forming the lining, and it is these changes that drive the development of polyps.